1. Apply Where the Jobs AreIf you’re looking for retail employment this year, it’s important to remember to apply at the chains that are thriving.

 2. Look OnlineWhen it comes to companies needing holiday help, retail is where it’s at.
 Look up major retailers online to see if they’re hiring seasonal or part-time staff.
 Common job postings for seasonal employees include in store associates, distribution centers or customer service counters.
 You can often submit applications online, too.

-3. Show FaceEven if you find a job opening online and apply, you should always make a point to go into the store and introduce yourself as a current job applicant.
-It will help you stand apart from the piles of applications that every manger receives for the upcoming hiring season.
-Introducing yourself often makes a difference in whether or not you get the job so, even though it’s easier to only apply online, you may not get the result you’re looking for.
+3. Show FaceEven if you find a job opening online and apply, you should always make a point to go into the store and introduce yourself as a current job applicant to the hiring manager(s).
+It will help you stand apart from the piles of job applications that every manger receives for the upcoming hiring season.
+Introducing yourself in person often makes a difference in whether or not you get the job.
+Even though it may seem easier to only apply online, you may not get the result you’re looking for.
+It's much easier to make a good (and lasting) impression in person.
+Think about it: it's a lot harder to ensure you stand out as an applicant when you're just another application in a stack of papers.

 4. Think Outside of the MallConsider the stores or companies people usually frequent for holiday gift-giving outside of the mall.
 The first place most workers will be looking is at the mall, so you’ll likely decrease your competition if you venture out.